How To Make Apple Pie With Graham Cracker Crust

 Traditional apple pie has nothing on this easy apple pie, which is nice enough for special occasions.

-For the full recipe and list of ingredients, please scroll to the recipe card below.
+For the full recipe and list of ingredients, please scroll below.

-Apples: Granny Smith apples work best in this recipe because they hold their shape when baking and are a bit tart.
+Apples: Granny Smith or Pink Lady apples hold their shape when baking and are a bit tart.

-Lemon Juice: To enhance that fresh apple flavor.
+Lemon Juice: To enhance the fresh apple flavor.

 Step-By Step Instructions